anticipated-chemistry-of-life/GNN/README.md

 python graph_creation_test.py
 ```

 After grid searching for the best parameters, we set the neural network with two hidden layers of 1024 neurons each with activations "elu" and "selu" respectively.
-The training of the model can be seen in the `HinSAGE_mol_to_species.ipynb` notebook.
-Testing on unseen data is in `HinSAGE_test.ipynb` notebook
+The training of the model can be seen in the `HinSAGE_mol_to_species.ipynb` or `HinSAGE_species_to_mol.ipynb` notebooks.
+Testing on unseen data is in the `HinSAGE_test_*.ipynb` notebooks.

 If we want to recreate the entire LOTUS database as a graph simply run :
 ```python